 We talk a lot about roofs and how much they cost, how to repair them, and the importance of roofing maintenance.
 But what about the rest of the roofing system?
-In our opinion, a roof is only as good as its entire system, which includes the fascia, soffits, and gutters.
+In our opinion, a roof is only as good as its entire system, which includes the gutters as well as the fascia and soffits.

 But why are they important?
 And what happens when those need to be replaced?
 Today we’ll answer these three points: